GeoscienceAustralia/SWHAQ/README.md

 The project is a collaboration between Geoscience Australia and Queensland Fire and Emergency Services (QFES), with additional support from Department of Environment and Science Queensland (DES).

 This repository holds scripts and configuration files used in the modelling and analysis components of the project.
-References are made to other code bases maintained by Geoscience Australia - e.g. `TCRM <https://github.com/GeoscienceAustralia/tcrm>`_ and `HazImp <https://github.com/GeoscienceAustralia/hazimp>`_.
+References are made to other code bases maintained by Geoscience Australia - e.g. [TCRM](https://github.com/GeoscienceAustralia/tcrm) and [HazImp](https://github.com/GeoscienceAustralia/hazimp).

 Contact:
 Craig Arthur: craig.arthur@ga.gov.au